CleverCloud/doc.clever-cloud.com/runtimes/python/python_apps.md

    }
 ```

 The module (without .py) must be importable, i.e. be in `PYTHONPATH`.
-For example with Flask, it's gonna be the name of your main server file followed by your Flask object: `server:app` for exemple if you have a `server.py` file at the root of your project with a Flask `app` object inside.
+For example with Flask, it's gonna be the name of your main server file followed by your Flask object: `server:app` for example if you have a `server.py` file at the root of your project with a Flask `app` object inside.

-As a generality, you should just point to a WSGI capable object.
+Basically, you should just point to a WSGI capable object.

 ### Manage your static files